-SHAREAfrica UK, formed in December 2002, is a Charitable organisation registered by the UK Charities Commission (Charity number 1094198).
+SHAREAfrica UK, formed in December 2002, is a charitable organisation registered by the UK Charity Commission (Charity number 1094198).
 SHAREAfrica Ltd., is also a UK registered company limited by guarantee.
-The directors of SHAREAFrica Ltd are also trustees of the Charity.
+The directors of SHAREAfrica Ltd are also trustees of the Charity.

-The trustees have witnessed the acute poverty suffered by many fellow Christians and others living in Africa.
+The trustees understand the acute poverty suffered by many fellow Christians and others living in Africa.
 This prompted their commitment to pursue initiatives aimed at improving the livelihoods of these people.

-Trustees: Paul Richardson (Harrogate), Cliff Brown (Barrow in Furnace), Leonard Currie (Kennoway), Jim McPhail (Harrogate), Alastair Rogers (Stowmarket), Phil Cherrie (Aberdeen)
+Trustees: Paul Richardson (Harrogate), Ed Morrow (Aberdeen), Leonard Currie (Kennoway), Jim McPhail (Harrogate), Alastair Rogers (Stowmarket), Phil Cherrie (Aberdeen)

-To assist fellow Christians and others living in impoverished communities in Sub Saharan Africa by providing facilities and services through SHARE’s in-country organisations.
-The primary aim is to support initiatives that will reduce poverty through improved productivity.
+To assist fellow Christians and others living in impoverished communities in Sub Saharan Africa by providing facilities and services through SHARE’s in-country partners.
+The primary aim is to support initiatives that will reduce poverty through improved productivity and earnings.

 Supporting projects that will: